Murdism/Murdism/README.md

 - 👋 Hi, I’m @Murdism
-- 👀 I’m interested in Machine learning and autonomous driving
+- 👀 I’m interested in Machine learning, deep learning, and autonomous driving
 - 🌱 I’m currently working on pedestrian behaviour prediction and safe navigation
 - 📫 How to reach me mudiszm@gmail.com